insideout10/wordlift-docs/docs/analysis.rst

 .. image:: /images/wordlift-content-analysis-results.png

-By clicking on each entity I can `reconcile <key-concepts.html#reconciliation>`_ it with the same entity in DBpedia or Freebase using the **WordLift Edit Post widget**.
+By clicking on each entity I can `reconcile <key-concepts.html#reconciliation>`_ it with the same entity in DBpedia or Freebase using the `WordLift Edit Post widget`_.
 The entities that I choose will annotate this blog post.

 .. note::

-	Text annotation in WordLift is *semi-automatic*. `Entities <key-concepts.html#entity>`_ being extracted automatically are validated by the editor before being stored.
+	Text annotation in WordLift is *semi-automatic*. `Entities <key-concepts.html#entity>`_ being extracted automatically are validated by the editor before being recorded.

 With WordLift I can identify the basic '*who*, *what*, *when* and *where*' of an article.
 I can also further structure the contextual information by creating new entities in the `custom vocabulary <key-concepts.html#vocabulary>`_.
 Annotations are added to posts and pages using the **WordLift Edit Post Widget**.